hikarocordeiro/mailerlite/readme.md

 HTTP API backend service for managing two resources and their relations: subscribers and fields

+## Prerequisites

+This project was developed using PHP 7.1, MySQL 5.7 and Composer

 ## Installing

  1. Checkout the project